QuiltMC/rfcs/structure/0072-legal-team.md

 - Writing internal or public processes on how to handle requests
 - Any other legal matter not explicitly listed in this document

-## Legal Team Server

-The Legal Team has a private server not viewable by any other team.
-This server must only be used for discussing problems which need the uttermost privacy, as required by law.
-This includes, for example, talking about an ongoing data request or DMCA takedown without any name being redacted.

-While this deviates from the usual observable approach that makes sure every team can be monitored by at least one other independent team, privacy is legally required to handle some matters, such as data privacy requests.

-The server shall be owned by one of the Legal Team leads, who is in charge of managing the server.

 ## Requesting Changes

 In order to stay compliant with regulations and laws, the Legal Team has the power to block any Pull Request or community space change that